YellowBrainz/etherway/README.md

 make start
 ```

-This will create a separate virtual network called "tlnet" in Docker, will
+This will create a separate virtual network called "etherway" in Docker, will
 launch one miner node, two normal nodes, the monitoring client, and the
 monitoring server nodes, all from a single docker image.
 The network range for
 the virtual docker network is defined in the Makefile.
 Each container has its